 The average Kentuckian is taxed at a rate of 0.72% for property, a maximum of 6.00% for income and 6.00% for sales.
 Compared to the national averages Kentucky earns a score of good 👍 for property taxes, average for income taxes and good 👍 for combined local and state sales tax.
 Quick links to regions of Kentucky with predicted increasing and decreasing valuations.

-Review the Geographical, Political and Spiritual Regions of Kentucky
+Review the Geographical, Political and Spiritual Attributes of Kentucky

 Daily state facts: Kentucky was ranked in the bottom five for state-wide fiscal solvency by George Mason's Mercatus Center.
 This ranking is based on measures of cash, budget, long-term and trust fund solvency.